 Dive into learning during STEM programs at Night at the Museum, an after-hours series for families.

 Fun, learning, and marine science collide at SSC after-hours!
-Each Night at the Museum program features a different theme and new SSC partners and friends to help us learn about important local and global ocean conservation topics.
-Check out the schedule below for themes, dates and times.
+Night at the Museum is a program series that features a range of environmental topics, and engages community partners and friends to collectively learn about important local and global ocean conservation issues and how we can help make a difference.

 SSC Members: $2.50 per person or $10 per family (up to 6)